LouisKlimek/HeadlessDetectJS/README.md

 ### Installation

-1. Get the `headlessDetect.js` file and put in your Project Folder.
+1. Get the `headlessDetect.js` file and put it in your Project Folder.

 3. Link to it in the HTML of your Website.
 ```